flectra-hq/documentation-user/content/applications/finance/accounting/getting_started/process_overview/customer_invoice.rst

 and/or services, the date, any parties involved, the unique invoice number, and any tax information.

-"Validate" the invoice when you are ready to approve it.
-The invoice then moves from the Draft state to the Open state.
+"Confirm" the invoice when you are ready to approve it.
+The invoice then moves from the Draft state to the Posted state.

-When you have validated an invoice, Flectra gives it a unique number from a defined, and modifiable, sequence.
+When you have confirmed an invoice, Flectra gives it a unique number from a defined, and modifiable, sequence.

 .. image:: customer_invoice/invoice03.png
    :align: center

-Accounting entries corresponding to this invoice are automatically generated when you validate the invoice.
-You can see the details by clicking on the entry in the Journal Entry field in the "Other Info" tab.
+Accounting entries corresponding to this invoice are automatically generated when you confirm the invoice.
+You can see the details by clicking on the entry on the "Journal Items" tab.

 .. image:: customer_invoice/invoice04.png
    :align: center